Making your business wheelchair accessible is more than just an act of compliance—it’s a commitment to inclusivity and customer care.

 Making your business premises more accessible usually requires some investment.

-If your business is not accessible and may not be so for some time due to financial constraints, offer alternative services that will allow you to fulfil the needs of your wheelchair-using customers.
+If your business is not accessible yet, offer alternative services that will allow you to fulfil the needs of your wheelchair-using customers.

 You can offer personal shopping, home visits or home delivery services as good alternatives.

 Our products are ideal for use in schools, offices, nursing homes, public toilets or residential properties.
-They can be installed even in existing entrances.
+Our doors can even be installed in existing entrances.

-Go Doors systems work with access control systems, actuation push buttons, microwave and infrared devices and intercom hardware.
+Go Doors assistive technologies work with access control systems, actuation push buttons, microwave and infrared devices and intercom hardware.

 If you need more information about our products, please contact us today.